daknuett/py_register_machine/README.md

 ___See___ the project's wiki < https://github.com/daknuett/py_register_machine/wiki > page for more info about usage.

 ___See___ also the tutorial/documentation project < https://github.com/daknuett/py_register_machine_tutorials > for further interesting infos

+### Plans

+* Use more pythonic definitions for Register Machines
+* Generate a more module-conformable interface
+* A complete rewrite with a slightly modified architecture, removing all the bad debts

 _Daniel Knuettel_